ajohnson132490/project-partners/README.md

 Elements are now dynamically added to the projects page to show projects with the newest at the top.
 This feature still needs to be added to the profile page.
 New format for pages rolling out soon.
 It will separate the PHP from the HTML for easier work flow and functionality.
 Planning for a virtual team meeting on Saturday to make some major leaps such as beginning website design, adding full functionality to current pages, reformatting, and creating a follower/following system.

-3-20-2020: Austin standardized the pages!
+3-20-2020: I standardized the pages!
 The PHP is now separate from the HTML for easier work flow.

 The dynamic projects loading into the profile page feature is now complete.
 Projects are currently loaded into the projectBar div, but each project has an individual projectBox div.